uwemneku/ecommerce-react-native-app/readme.md

 <!-- --------------Features and Todo's------------ -->
 <h2>Features and Todo</h2>
-- [x] Custom animation when drawer opens
+<input type="checkbox" disabled checked /> <a href="./src/navigation/BottomTabNavigator.tsx">Custom Screen animations </a> when drawer is opened

 <br/>